stenvala/aws-cdk-legos/README.md

 # AWS CDK Legos

-This repository has conceptually different aws cdk stacks using various aws services like Lego blocks to do simple and unnecessary things.
-Everything is really simple: with one command you can go through the whole stack from initialization after clone to destroy and results are displayed in terminal.
-Many stacks are missing essential things that production grade code requires even though some concepts may have been presented in another, perhaps simpler, stack.
+This repository has conceptually different AWS CDK stacks using various AWS services like Lego blocks to do simple and unnecessary things.
+Everything is typically really simple: with one command you can go through the whole stack from initialization after clone to destroy and results are displayed in terminal.
+Many stacks are missing essential things that production grade code requires even though some concepts may have been presented in another, perhaps simpler, stack (like some very elementary testing).
+Also, the emphasasis is not on the code, it just provides the basic fail prone functionality to the stack.
+One should consider about the architecture and blueprints of the CDK code.

 ## Python virtual environment

-In demo walkthroughs we use Python and some requirements.
+In demo walkthroughs we use Python and there are some requirements.
 It is advisable to create virtual environment.
-Following command sets it up
+Following commands set it up for you

 ```bash
 python3 -m venv ./venv